GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml/saml.md

 Inbound SAML enables you to offer SAML authentication as a front door to your digital service.
 In many ways, Inbound SAML is a precursor to what is now commonly referred to as "social login".
 A typical user flow is:

 1. User tries to access a protected resource at your application;
-2. User is redirected to a "discovery" page (presented by your IDP) that displays one or more external IDPs where the user may have an existing identity (their "home IDP");
+2. User is redirected to a "discovery" page (presented by your IDP) that displays one or more external IDPs where the user may have an existing account (their "home IDP");
 3. User selects their home IDP and is sent "home" for authentication;
 4. Upon successful authentication at their home IDP, the user is redirected back to your service with access to the protected resource.